 We started off so happy and in love.
-Then we had miscarriages and money troubles, leading to communication issues.
+Then we had money troubles and miscarriages leading to communication issues.
 Then she had a 5 year pain and fatigue illness; I thought my wife was dying.
 Two weeks after I buried my little brother we split up for the first time.
 Eight months later, after another argument I left.
 I’d been through tough times before but this was the worst.
 I was broken, depressed and not a good version of myself.

 Our marriage lasted 7 years.
 There was no reconciliation.
 She did not want it and I see now that was for the best.

 I had to work hard to repair myself.
 Medication, counselling, fitness, even a singing club.
 Thankfully there was the love and support of a few good friends and my family.
-Once I found a good counsellor the work of unpicking my heartbreak and grieving properly for a lifetime of losses became enlightening.
+Once I found a good counsellor the work of grieving properly and repairing my heartache became enlightening.